L4rralde/MicroAdam/docs/README.md

 We also implemented `Adam` to do fair runtime and memory comparisons.
 Check [adam.py](https://github.com/L4rralde/MicroAdam/blob/main/src/adam/adam.py).

+## Latest release notes:

+- Tested with CPU, CUDA and MPS.

 ## How to install

 1. Create a virtual environment, e.g.,